India election: Narendra Modi faces big challenges after victory | DW | 23.05.2019

 "With unemployment, the agrarian crisis,the lynching of Muslims,communal polarization, the bad economy, lies, and an ugly campaign, if Narendra Modi wins, it is definitely shocking and tragic," he said.

-Additionally, the BJP did not field any Muslim candidate this year, raising concerns that members of the Muslim community, which makes up for nearly 14% of India's majority-Hindu population, could have little representation in the future.
+Additionally, the BJP did not field any Muslim candidate this year, raising concerns that the Muslim community, which makes up nearly 14% of India's majority-Hindu population, could have little representation in the future.

-"I think if they [the BJP] are ruthless, and pursue the same politics of victimization as they have previously, they could change the Constitution," Sayeeda Hamid, social activist and former member of the planning commission, told DW.
+"I think if they are ruthless, and pursue the same politics of victimization as they have previously, they could change the Constitution," Sayeeda Hamid, a social activist and former planning official, told DW.

 Read more: Why is India 'Hinduizing' cities' Muslim names?

-But despite Kohli's reassurances, BJP supporters like the far-right Vishwa Hindu Parishad (VHP), whose activists razed a 14th-century mosque built by Mughal emperor Babar, hoped this government would finally build a temple for the Hindu god Ram on the mosque's premises.
+But despite Kohli's reassurances, BJP supporters like the far-right party, Vishwa Hindu Parishad (VHP), whose activists razed a 14th-century mosque built by the Mughal emperor Babar, hope that Modi's government will listen to their wishes.

 Murali Krishnan contributed reporting from New Delhi